Request a Free Consultation

 Who Can Recover Damages After a Wrongful Death?

-For purposes of determining whether parent or child can maintain an action under the Wrongful Death Act in Pennsylvania, a “family relation” exists between parent and child when the child receives from parent services, maintenance or gifts with such reasonable frequency as to lead to expectation of future enjoyment of these services, maintenance or gifts.
+For purposes of determining whether a parent or child can maintain an action under the Wrongful Death Act in Pennsylvania, a “family relation” exists between parent and child when the child receives from parent services, maintenance or gifts with such reasonable frequency as to lead to an expectation of future enjoyment of these services, maintenance or gifts.

 What is Survival Action?

 In addition to a claim under the Wrongful Death Act, there is a separate claim known as a survival action.
-In this claim, there can be recovery for damages, which the deceased could have sued for in his lifetime, this includes pain and suffering of the deceased prior to death, the cost of medical, nursing and hospital care, the gross loss of the deceased’s earning power from the date of injury until death, and loss of earning power less personal maintenance expenses from the time of death through the remainder of the deceased’s estimated life expectancy.
-Recovery is not permitted for loss of the enjoyment of life, or shortening of life expectancy.
+In this claim, there can be recovery for damages, which the deceased could have sued for in his lifetime, this includes pain and suffering of the deceased prior to death, the cost of medical, nursing, and hospital care, the gross loss of the deceased’s earning power from the date of injury until death, and loss of earning power less personal maintenance expenses from the time of death through the remainder of the deceased’s estimated life expectancy.
+Recovery is not permitted for loss of the enjoyment of life or shortening of life expectancy.

 Who Can Make a Survival Action Claim?

 Survival action is an action belonging to the estate of the decedent for damages suffered by the decedent prior to his death or suffered by his estate.
 Therefore, the action is brought by a representative (administrator) of the estate.
-Damages recovered under a survival action belong to the estate, and are subject to estate and inheritance taxes and the claims of decedent’s creditors, and pass according to the terms of the decedent’s will, or according to the intestate laws if he died intestate (without a will).
+Damages recovered under a survival action belong to the estate and are subject to estate and inheritance taxes and the claims of the decedent’s creditors, and pass according to the terms of the decedent’s will, or according to the intestate laws if he died intestate (without a will).

 How Do Attorneys Prove Damages in a Wrongful Death Claim?